kelindar/search/README.md

 cmake --build . --config Release
 ```

-This should generate `libllama.so` and `libggml.so` that you can use.
+This should generate `libllama_go.so` that statically links everything necessary.
 You can also install the library by coping it into `/usr/lib`.

 ### Compile on Windows